hardikroutray/Absenteeism_prediction/README.md

 Logistic regression, boosted decision tree, random forest, k-nearest neighbor, naive bayes models are implemented after performing grid search cross-validation.
 Feature importances are studied to identify major contributing causes so that those employee pain points can be addressed.

 Check model_exploration notebook for details on the model fitting.
-An absenteeism class performing ETL and returning predictions for a trained model has also been created for simplicity can be seen in the integration notebook.
+An absenteeism class performing ETL and returning predictions for a trained model has also been created for simplicity and can be seen in the integration notebook.